hortonworks/registry/docs/roadmap.rst

 3. Converters
  SchemaRegistry uses Avro as the format with an option of extending it to other formats such as Protobuf etc. .
-With converters we provide an option for users to convert their cvs, xml, json to Registry format such as Avro, Protobuf etc..
+With converters we provide an option for users to convert their csv, xml, json to Registry format such as Avro, Protobuf etc..

 Operations